brianshaler/Cuber/README.md

     open demo/index.html

-View CSS3 demo here: [http://brianshaler.github.com/Cuber/](http://brianshaler.github.com/Cuber/)
+View CSS3 demo here: [http://brianshaler.github.com/Cuber/](http://brianshaler.github.com/Cuber/) (Note: I think I only used -webkit- prefixes on the demo, so view with Chrome or Safari..)

 =====